ShawInnes/k3d-template/README.md

 This is a repo with examples for getting a k3d development environment up and running with minimal fuss.

-> :warning: **This repo contains hard-coded passwords**
+>## :warning: **This repo contains hard-coded passwords**
 >
-> This is intended for local development only, if you want to migrate to using in a production scenario, please remove hard-coded passwords and take a more secure approach!
+> This is intended for local development only, if you plan to migrate to using any parts of this in a production scenario, take care to remove hard-coded passwords and consider a more secure approach such as dynamically generated passwords!

 ## Services